Grant Program Overview

 $100,000 for the installation retrofits of LED streetlights along Eureka Road from Roosevelt High to Biddle Avenue north to the Bacon Memorial District Library.

-History of CFL Program – The beginning of the
+History of LED/CFL Program – The beginning of the

 Save a Watt in Wyandotte programs